platonovsimeon/rust_cli_example/README.md

 # How to run the code
 cargo run [input_file] [output_folder]

-Use absolute paths for both arguments.
+Use absolute path for both arguments.